Hoody-Network/.github/README.md

 # .github
-Profile repo of the organization
+Community health files of the organization.